-There comes a time in every designer’s life when a request for an “update” or a “tweak” or a “version” of an existing design—whether it's a flyer, or a print advertisement, or a social media post—happens once too often.
+There comes a time in every designer’s life when a request for an “update” a “tweak” or a “version” of an existing design—whether it's a flyer, a print advertisement, or a social media post—happens once too often.

 It’s then that the designer asks the question, “Why didn’t I make this brand-approved design available as a customizable template?”